Adverse Weather Policy

 3. How We Decide

-• The Club Route Planner will assess the weather forecast and road conditions before each Friday and Sunday ride.
+A Club designated Committee member/Route Planner/Ride Leader will assess the weather forecast and road conditions before each Sunday ride.

-• If the overnight temperature is 0°C or below, and the temperature is forecast to be below 4°C at 10am (Friday) or 9am (Sunday), the ride will be cancelled.
+If the overnight temperature is 0°C or below, and the temperature is forecast to be below 4°C at 10am (Friday) or 9am (Sunday), the ride may be cancelled.

 4. Communication

-Decisions will be shared by 10am the day before the ride via the club website and WhatsApp group.
+Decisions will be shared by 6pm the day before the ride via the club WhatsApp group.
 If a route is changed, we’ll let you know as soon as possible through the same channels.

 5. Riding Independently